conor22/CleaningDataProject/CodeBook.md

 ==================================================================

 ### Data transformation/processing steps
-The run_analysis.R script has been commented to detail the steps carried out in the data transformation.
+The run_analysis.R script has been commented with detailed the steps carried out in the data transformation.
 The steps summarised as:

 1. Read all the relevant 'train' and 'test' files into data frames in R. Column names were added and then the all test and train data is added together to make a single data set.
 2. Subset the dataframe to only include columns that include mean() or std() measurements.